 What is Considered Statutory Rape in Texas?

-Every state’s laws differ regarding the charge of statutory rape, and the consequences in Texas if convicted of this charge are some of the harshest in the county.
+Every state’s laws differ regarding the charge of statutory rape, and the consequences in Texas if convicted of a sex crime are some of the harshest in the county.

 There are various age “limits” when it comes to statutory rape, but the legal definition of the crime is similar almost anywhere in the country.
 Statutory rape can be charged when you (as an adult) engage in sexual conduct with anyone under the “age of consent.”
 The current “age of consent” in Texas is seventeen.
 Therefore, if you, as an adult (over 18 years of age), have sex with someone age 16 or younger may be charged with statutory rape.